department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 </div>

-## What kind of disability benefits can I get?
+## What kind of benefits can I get?

 - Health care
 - Compensation (payments)